Please always read the instruction leaflet carefully before taking a pregnancy test.

 I previously tested ‘Pregnant’ but have tested again and got a ‘Not Pregnant’ result, or my period has started.
 What does this mean?

-Whilst the pregnancy test is over 99% accurate1 at detecting the pregnancy hormone from the day of the expected period, it’s possible to get a pregnant (positive) result and find out later that you’re not pregnant (i.e. you may later get a not pregnant result, or your period may start).
-This may be due to natural loss during the early stages of pregnancy, known as ‘early pregnancy loss’, which sadly is not uncommon, as around 1 in 4 pregnancies end in early pregnancy loss.
-If you do get unexpected results, ask your doctor for advice.
+All Clearblue® pregnancy tests are over 99% accurate at detecting the pregnancy hormone from the day of the expected period1.
+If you get a positive result, you can be confident that you are pregnant.
+However, it’s possible to get a positive result and find out later that you are no longer pregnant (i.e. you may later get a negative result, or your period may start).
+Natural loss during the early stages of pregnancy, known as ‘early pregnancy loss’, is not uncommon – in fact around 1 in 4 pregnancies end in early pregnancy loss.
+This can be an upsetting experience that happens to a lot of people, but most women can go on to have a healthy pregnancy after an early loss.

 - Always read the manufacturer’s instructions for any medication you are taking before taking a pregnancy test.